pschraut/UnityDbgDraw/README.md

 # Installation

-As of Unity 2019.3, Unity supports to add packages from git through the Package Manager window.
-In Unity's Package Manager, choose "Add package from git URL" and insert one of the Package URL's you can find below.
+Open in Unity Window > Package Manager, choose "Add package from git URL" and insert one of the Package URL's you can find below.

-In earlier Unity versions, you should be able to download the repository and copy it to your projects 'Assets' directory.

 ## Package URL's

+I recommend to right-click the URL below and choose "Copy Link" rather than selecting the text and copying it, because sometimes it copies a space at the end and the Unity Package Manager can't handle it and spits out an error when you try to add the package.

+Please see the ```CHANGELOG.md``` file to see what's changed in each version.

 | Version  |     Link      |
 |----------|:-------------:|